 - Listening to the TV or radio at a higher volume than in the past.

-A hearing loss is diagnosed based on the person’s history, behavior, and the results of medical and audiological examinations.
+Hearing loss is diagnosed based on the person’s history, behavior, and the results of medical and audiological examinations by a qualified ear doctor in your area.
 The physician will refer you to the audiologist who will conduct the hearing evaluation by delivering a series of tones and words to the patient in the sound-treated room.
 The results from this evaluation are recorded on the Audiogram.

 - Conductive Hearing Loss: When hearing loss is due to problems with the ear canal, ear drum, or middle ear and its little bones (the malleus, incus, and stapes).